fliphess/miicam/README.md

 Maintaining a webcam project like this one in a secure manner is a lot of work!
-As this camera is getting older, it needs more and more attention to determine keep it up to date and (semi) "secure" Because I'm not using the camera that much myself, I will archive the project on October 1st 2020.
+As this camera is getting older, it needs more and more attention to determine keep it up to date and (semi) "secure" Because I'm not using the camera that much myself anymore, I will archive the project on October 1st 2020.

 In a few months, I will stop maintaining this project.

-I've already removed the prebuild releases as the older were getting really old...
+I've already removed the prebuild releases as the older releases were getting really old...
 I recommend the poweruser to build their own firmware using the instructions, and less tech savy users to start looking for a better and more modern camera.